Sunday, October 12, 2025

 Some other thoughts and observations on the two works:

-• I think that a big part of why King hated the film so much was because the book was an extremely personal work for him, as he wrote it (in part) to deal with his own alcoholism and drug addictions, so I think that had Kubrick adapted a different one of King's works and changed it in a similar matter King probably wouldn't have objected to the same extent
+• I think that a big part of why King hated the film so much was because the book was an extremely personal work for him, as he wrote it (in part) to deal with his own alcoholism and drug addictions, so I think that had Kubrick adapted a different one of King's works and changed it in a similar manner King probably wouldn't have objected to the same extent

 • Of the 4 films Kubrick made between 1971 and 1987, The Shining is the only one that doesn't have any kind of narration; A Clockwork Orange and Full Metal Jacket both had voice-overs of the main protagonist (often quoting the books verbatim), while Barry Lyndon had a third-person omniscient narration (compared to the book's use of a self-serving first-person narrator with the occasional editorial note)